Jamie-Vangeysel/a-bot/readme.md

 ## how to run on a server?
-the compiled source code is in the './dist folder' copy all contents and just run node index.js
+the compiled source code is in the `./dist` folder copy all contents and just run `node index.js`

 ## wanna invite this bot on your server?